 LED panel light source used in an experiment on potato plant growth by NASA.

-Artificial grow lighting comes in all shapes and sizes.
+Artificial lighting used for growing plants comes in all shapes and sizes.

 Artificial grow lighting is starting to be used on an industrial scale.
 In this picture a warehouse in Japan has been fitted with LED lighting making it the largest such grow area in the world.

 Different lighting technologies have been used to grow plants – each has its advantages and disadvantages.
 Here we see compact fluorescent lighting used as the light source.